loicgelle/article-calculations/article.md

 The general case is as follows: to be computed, a line needs the global calculation parameters and the previous calculated line.
 You can then design a calculation pattern that proceeds line by line, always keeping trace of the previous line for calculation needs.

-Sometimes - and this was the case for our project -, you have a slightly more complicated situation where a line depends on all the previously calculated lines to be computed.
+Sometimes - and it was the case for our project -, you have a slightly more complicated situation where a line depends on all the previously calculated lines to be computed.
 For example, your formula for a column may depend on a sum on the last values and not only on the last value.
 This is the case we will study, and we will thus **perform a line-by-line calculation that keeps trace of all the previous lines**.

 Enough analysis for now, we are ready to code the outline of our feature.

 ## Data structures and code pattern

-We could be tempted to imitate the spreadsheet apparent data structure by putting the result values in a matrix. **I strongly advise you against doing that**, as you will end up with an unreadable code full of ``myMatrix[i][j-1]`` that will be horrible to maintain.
+We could be tempted to imitate the spreadsheet's apparent data structure by putting the result values in a matrix. **I strongly advise you against doing that**, as you will end up with an unreadable code full of ``myMatrix[i][j-1]`` that will be horrible to maintain.
 Our setup will be:
 - an object for the input parameters;
 - a table of objects for the results, each line corresponding to a calculation row.